Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-In spite of the flames starting to reach the boat deck, 7 were able to get the motor lifeboat amidships launched and away from the ship and the burning sea around it.
+In spite of the flames starting to reach the boat deck, 7 managed to get the motorboat amidships launched and away from the ship and the burning sea around it.
 They were picked up by the escort an hour later and taken to Dartmouth the next morning.
 The steward and the 2nd mate were injured, but not seriously.

 The maritime hearings were held in London on Apr.
-19-1941 with the 1st mate, the 2nd mate, the 3rd mate and Ordinary Seaman R. Bjerke appearing.
-As mentioned, the captain had lost his life only 3 days before.
+19-1941 with the 1st mate, the 2nd mate, the 3rd mate and the ordinary seaman appearing.
+As mentioned, the captain had lost his life 3 days before.

 (The wreck was shelled and sunk the next day, according to "Nortraships flåte").